 No one else was on the patio when we arrived at 5:30.
 There were blue tablecloths and strings of lights.

 I was glad to be there early and peek around, without bothering other guests.

 We stepped inside and the hostess greeted us.
 She asked if I was Beth, which gave me a clue that they might not be expecting crowds.

 I suddenly noticed the original exterior, with the arched doorway and the tree growing up through the ceiling.

 Emily said the enclosed area with plants and skylights, is now called the Garden Room.
 We were obviously standing on what had once been the patio.

 Questions for Emily

 Since I'd read up a little on the internet, I had a few questions for Emily.
-She was young enough to roll her eyes, but she answered with such enthusiasm.
+She was young enough that she might have rolled her eyes, but she answered with such enthusiasm.
 I love young people who care about history.

 She stepped outside with me, to point out the two stone cottages, that remain on the property today.
 She explained that the original owner Mary, used to live in the first one.
 "She baked her pies and breads there.
 In fact our current baker still does the baking over there."